 This time, you will learn why your organization should adopt Robert’s Rules of Order agenda for meetings.
 You will discover how to create a meeting agenda and prioritize business items according to Robert’s Rules.

-Learn about the best agenda-building practices to keep meetings on track and get Robert’s Rules of Order meeting agenda template.
+Learn about the best agenda-building practices to keep meetings on track and get Robert’s Rules of Order agenda PDF template.

-Robert’s Rule of Order (ROR) is a set of rules for running a parliamentary procedure developed in 1876 by Henry Martyn Robert, the US Army officer.
+Robert’s Rule of Order (ROR) is a set of rules for conducting parliamentary proceedings developed in 1876 by Henry Martyn Robert, a US Army officer.

 It defines who writes the agenda, how to structure one, and how to run modern meetings.
 This manual provides recommendations for formal meetings, while a typical meeting agenda only suits informal meetings.